-You can now create a dazzling display with your Raspberry Pi with the Adafruit RGB Matrix HAT or Bonnet.
+You can now create a dazzling display with your Raspberry Pi with the Adafruit RGB Matrix Bonnet.
 These boards plug into your Pi and makes it super easy to control RGB matrices such as those we stock in the shop and create a colorful scrolling display or mini LED wall with ease.

-The RGB Matrix HAT works on any Raspberry Pi with a 40-pin GPIO header - Zero, Zero W/WH, Model A+, B+, Pi 2, 3 and 4.
-It does not work with older 26-pin boards like the original Model A or B. Note with the Pi Zero you may need to solder a header on the Pi board; it's normally unpopulated on that model (except the "Zero WH").
+"Bonnet" boards work on any Raspberry Pi with a 40-pin GPIO header - Zero, Zero W/WH, Model A+, B+, Pi 2, 3 and 4.
+They do not work with older 26-pin boards like the original Model A or B. Note with the Pi Zero you may need to solder a header on the Pi board; it's normally unpopulated on that model (except the "Zero WH").